Submitted by Direct Relief

 About Direct Relief

-A humanitarian organization committed to improving the health and lives of people affected by poverty and emergencies, Direct Relief delivers lifesaving medical resources throughout the U.S. and world to communities in need—without regard to politics, religion, or ability to pay.
-For more information, visit www.DirectRelief.org.

-A humanitarian organization committed to improving the health and lives of people affected by poverty and emergencies, Direct Relief delivers lifesaving medical resources throughout the U.S. and world to communities in need—without regard to politics, religion, or ability to pay.
+Direct Relief, a humanitarian organization committed to improving the health and lives of people affected by poverty and emergencies, delivers lifesaving medical resources throughout the U.S. and world to communities in need—without regard to politics, religion, or ability to pay.
 For more information, visit https://www.DirectRelief.org.

+A humanitarian organization committed to improving the health and lives of people affected by poverty or emergencies, Direct Relief delivers lifesaving medical resources throughout the world to communities in need, without regard to politics, religion, or ability to pay.
+For more information, please visit https://www.DirectRelief.org.

 More from Direct Relief